adriatic/RADC/docs/02-how to/Develop stripe/02-Part 1.md

 NODE_ENV=development
 ```

+### Initial database migration

-Creare migration and user db table and call it whatever you want but `initial migration` makes up for a good name for this ... initial migration
+Create migration and user db table and call it whatever you want but `initial migration` makes up for a good name for this ... initial migration

 `yarn rw prisma migrate dev`

+### See your app for the first time

 Fire up the dev server
 `yarn rw dev`